-Your research proposal be the most important part of your application.
+Your research proposal is the most important part of your application.
 It will be used for:

 - Determining you understand the topic and can communicate complex ideas.

-- Confirming they have the adequate expertise to support you in your research topic.
+- Confirming they have adequate expertise to support you in your research topic.

 - Applying for funding or research grants to external bodies.

 Some universities will specify a word count all students will need to adhere to.
 You will typically find these in the description of the PhD listing.
 If they haven’t stated a word count limit, you should contact the proposed supervisor to clarify whether there are any requirements.
 If not, aim for 1500 to 3500 words (3 to 7 pages).

 What Should I Include in My Research Proposal?